1karthikmohan/zenlit_test/README.md

 Make sure to set these in your deployment platform:
 - `NEXT_PUBLIC_SUPABASE_URL`
 - `NEXT_PUBLIC_SUPABASE_ANON_KEY`

+For Google OAuth to work in production, ensure your Supabase project has the correct redirect URLs configured.

 ### Progressive Web App
 The project is configured as a PWA using `next-pwa`.
 When built for production, the app can be installed on mobile devices and works offline.